 Professor Bornstein received her bachelor's degree magna cum laude from Harvard University and her law degree from the U.C.
 Berkeley School of Law, where she served as a member of the California Law Review, Managing Editor of the Berkeley Women’s Law Journal (now the Berkeley Journal of Gender, Law & Justice), and a counselor for the Legal Aid Society-Employment Law Center’s Workers’ Rights Clinic.
 During law school, she worked as a judicial extern for the Honorable Thelton E. Henderson, U.S. District Court for the Northern District of California, and as a summer associate for employment law firm Rudy, Exelrod & Zieff LLP.
 Upon graduation, she was awarded a two-year New Voices Fellowship to address work-family issues facing lower-income women.

 Professor Bornstein is a frequent author and speaker on gender discrimination and work-family topics.
-Her current research focuses on caregiver discrimination against low-wage workers, gender stereotyping of men in the work-family context, and legal issues around workplace flexibility.
+Her current research focuses on administrative antidiscrimination law, gender stereotyping of men in the work-family context, and legal issues around workplace flexibility.

 Courses Taught: Employment Law, Employment Discrimination